 Mr Jason Aryeh is a life sciences investment fund manager and pharmaceutical industry expert with over twenty years of equity investment experience in the life sciences sector.

 Mr. Aryeh is the Founder and managing General Partner of JALAA Equities, LP, a private hedge fund focused on the biotechnology and medical device sectors and has served in such capacity since 1997.
 He has also served as a member of the Board of Directors of Ligand Pharmaceuticals, Inc. (Nasdaq: LGND), a biopharmaceutical company focused on developing or acquiring technologies that help pharmaceutical companies discover and develop medicines and has served as Ligand’s Chairman of its Nominating and Governance Committee since September 2006.
-Mr. Aryeh is also a member of the Advisory Board of the Accreditation Council for Medical Affairs (ACMA), an internationally recognized accrediting body which focuses on properly educating, training and credentialing pharmaceutical and medical device industry sales representatives and medical science liaisons.
 As a shareholder-focused advocate, Mr. Aryeh has served on ten corporate or charitable foundation boards.

 Eric S. Fain, M.D.

 Dr. Eric S. Fain, M.D. is the former Senior Vice President and Group President, Cardiovascular and Neuromodulation at Abbott following its acquisition of St. Jude Medical.

 Dr. Fain became Group President of St. Jude Medical in 2014 where he was responsible for global sales, marketing and clinical affairs across the entire St. Jude Medical portfolio worldwide.